 - ran online and, when safe and socially distanced, in-person wellbeing activities to support the mental health of our people

 We’ve been reflecting and learning internally on the best support for those returning to the workforce – such as after parental leave – and new starters.
 We’ve found that our previous approaches did not best fit with a hybrid working environment, especially for new starters or those who started their leave before we started working from home.
 We will continue to learn from our people who have first-hand experience of this in 2022 to 2023, to make joining or returning to us the best experience it can be.

 Objective 7: identify and remove bias and unfairness from our pay system

-In spring 2020 we were proud to become an accredited employer with the Living Wage Foundation.
+We are proud to have been an accredited employer with the Living Wage Foundation since 2020.